muhlpachr/bch-tools-windows/README.md

 # BigClown Tools for Windows
 For Microsoft Windows 7, 8, 10 (32bit and 64bit).

 NOTE: Internet connectivity is required during installation.
+Be patient during Downloading and Extracting, some packages (e.g. GNU ARM Embedded Toolchain) are huge.

 ## Instalation